ringcentral/ringcentral-api-docs/docs/basics/code-samples.md

     This is helpful as developers should know because it keeps your code separate from the preferences ands data that govern your code's behavior.
 This is how most modern CI/CD system are architected today, and makes it much easier for developers to containerize their code.

+## Creating a JWT credential

+All code samples within the RingCentral Developer Guide utilize JWT authentication, which requires developers to first create a JWT credential.
+A JWT auth works similarly to username and password auth by following the same basic sequence of calls:

+* Developer presents JWT credential to `/restapi/oath/token`
+* RingCentral responds with an access key
+* Developer presents access key in HTTP Authorization header to call the API

+To execute code samples in the Developer Guide, please [create a JWT credential](../../authentication/jwt/create-jwt/) now.

 ## Your RingCentral .env file

 Each code sample found within this Developer Guide is designed to use the variables found within a `.env` file to properly configure itself to run.